Ivorforce/NumDot/Readme.md

 ### What Now?

 NumDot is still in its experimental stages.
+If you want to keep up to date, come by and chat with us on our [Discord Server](https://discord.gg/hxuWcAXF).

-If you want to contribute, or enquire about the project's state, feel free to join on Discord: [Discord Channel](https://discord.gg/hxuWcAXF).
+If you want to contribute, check out [CONTRIBUTING.md](https://github.com/Ivorforce/NumDot/blob/main/CONTRIBUTING.md) or come by our [Discord Server](https://discord.gg/hxuWcAXF).

-I will be keeping track of ToDos through the GitHub issues.
+We will be keeping track of ToDos through the GitHub issues.